 Hopeless Boss Fight: An exceedingly rare inversion that the fight is hopeless for the boss, not you.
 It's all but impossible for Exdeath to defeat Galuf when Galuf fights Exdeath alone.

-Another Hopeless Boss Fight: the fight where the boss holds excalipoor and does piddly damage to you.
+Another one is the fight where Gilgamesh uses Excalipoor and does piddling damage to you.
 Sure is hopeless for him, at least...

 HP to One: Moves like Death Claw and Maelstrom reduce your HP to single digits.

 Hyperactive Sprite: This was the last main-series title to have the NPC sprites "marking time" while standing still.
 This makes the state of the Phantom Village obvious—all the merchants and townspeople are standing perfectly still because they're outside the flow of time.

 If It Swims, It Flies: The airship comes pre-installed with the ability to both sail and fly.
 (Later, Cid and Mid give it a submarine function as well).